 For these reasons, you should have a waterproofing expert come to assess the shower.

 Using their expert knowledge and the latest inspection tools, they will diagnose the problem and recommend the correct repair method.
-Most waterproofing services come with a service guarantee – at Shower Sealed you are covered for up to 12 years – so you can rest easy at night.
+Most waterproofing services come with a service guarantee – so you can rest easy at night.